Fitness Trainer Course

 First and foremost the appeal comes from the fact that you’re always active throughout the day, I’m certainly not a desk type!
 Then there’s the fact that you’re aiding others to reach their fitness goals, setting reachable targets and helping clients on the way to positive change.
 For me this is an exciting and challenging career as well as the fact that once I’ve completed my fitness trainer education there are many ways to progress.

-Tell us about your fitness trainer certification course?
+Tell us about your course?

 I have found the Academy of Fitness course to be extremely beneficial.
 It has refreshed the knowledge I already have from being such an active person and in addition it has taught me many new aspects that I can apply to my career in the future.

 Congratulations on your fitness trainer certification – what were the best bits?